strapi/documentation/docusaurus/docs/dev-docs/api/document-service/filters.md

 ---
 title: Using filters with the Document Service API
-description: "This document provides information about the filters available in the Document Service API."
+description: This document provides information about the filters available in the Document Service API.
 displayed_sidebar: devDocsSidebar
 ---